Alternatives to Toptal for Hiring Developers (2026)

 Unosquare

 Unosquare is a nearshore staff augmentation firm based in Mexico and Colombia with a strong focus on Microsoft technologies.
 If your stack is .NET, Azure, or the broader Microsoft ecosystem, Unosquare has deep specialization and a bench of experienced engineers in that space.
-They also have strong enterprise client relationships.
+Strong enterprise client relationships too.

 The Microsoft focus is a double-edged sword.
-If that is your stack, you get specialized expertise that generalist platforms like Toptal cannot match.
-If you need React, Python, or other non-Microsoft technologies, you will find a thinner selection.
+If that's your stack, you get specialized expertise that generalist platforms like Toptal can't match.
+If you need React, Python, or other non-Microsoft technologies, you'll find a thinner selection.
 Unosquare works best for enterprise .NET shops that want dedicated nearshore talent.

 Pricing: $35-70/hr